toplouie1/Podcast-generator/README.md

 ---

-## Screenshots

-Here are some screenshots of the Podcast Generator in action:

 | ![Screenshot 1](https://github.com/user-attachments/assets/9bfddaed-b4db-4b02-8d08-dba956a9f001) | ![Screenshot 2](https://github.com/user-attachments/assets/6d4cb61a-942e-419f-9738-d585862eccc1) |
 |:--:|:--:|
 | *Upload your audio or text transcript* | *Generate and review your podcast script* |